Noise Levels of Sleep Apnea Machines

 Tips for Minimizing CPAP Machine Noise

-While advancements in technology have led to quieter CPAP machines, there are additional steps users can take to further minimize noise.
-These strategies can help create a more peaceful sleep environment, improving both comfort and adherence to treatment.
+While advancements in technology have led to quieter CPAP machines, there are additional steps users can take to minimize noise further.
+These strategies can help create a more peaceful sleep environment, improving comfort and treatment adherence.

 Here are some practical tips to consider: